Santarém District

-The District of Santarém (Distrito de Santarém [sɐ̃tɐˈɾɐ̃j]) is a district of Portugal, located in Portugal's Centro Region.
+The District of Santarém (Distrito de Santarém [sɐ̃tɐˈɾɐ̃j]) is a district of Portugal, located in Portugal's West and Tagus Valley region.
 The district capital is the city of Santarém.

 The district is the 3rd largest in Portugal, with an area of 6747 km2, and a population of 475,344 inhabitants, giving it a population density of 70 people per sq. kilometer (180 people per sq. mile).

-Once part of the historical region of Ribatejo, the district was created by order of the European Union, not taking into consideration historical boundaries or cultures.

 Municipalities

 The district includes the following 21 municipalities.